cschreib/cschreib.github.io/_posts/2017-06-12-trusting-the-black-box.markdown

 title:  "Tools for science: trusting the black box"
 date:   2017-06-12 21:00:00
 categories: science programming
+excerpt: "Scientific tools are very specialized, cutting edge softwares which are used at most by a thousand people, and most often only by no more than ten.
+Compared to softwares like the linux kernel or any word processor, they do not benefit from a large user base which can report bugs and problems.
+Therefore you cannot simply trust that they work, you have to verify it for yourself.
+How do you go about it?"
 ---

 ## Tools and black boxes